wikihouseproject/wikihouse.cc/app/views/jobs/upcoming/javascript_developer.md

 #### Necessary skills

-* Excellent working knowledge of (ES2015) JavaScript - comfortable writing well-organised, tested code using libraries such as React and Redux
+* Excellent working knowledge of (ES2015) JavaScript - able to write well-organised, tested code using libraries such as [React](https://reactjs.org/) and [Redux](https://redux.js.org)

 * Experience developing websites that can interact with JSON APIs

+* Comfortable working with HTML and CSS

 * Passion for building interfaces and experiences that are simple and delightful to use